Spider Veins Overview

 Symptoms of Spider Veins

-- Symptoms of Spider Veins: Spider veins are often asymptomatic, though they might cause some discomfort.
-They also look hideous, leading to self-consciousness and social anxieties.
+- Symptoms of Spider Veins: Spider veins are often asymptomatic, though you may experience some discomfort.
+They also look hideous, so you may experience self-consciousness and social anxiety.

-- Early Symptoms of Vein Disease: While spider veins are often asymptomatic, the underlying chronic venous insufficiency may cause the following symptoms — leg heaviness, leg swelling, restless leg syndrome, throbbing leg veins, itching, aching, and tingling sensations.
+- Early Symptoms of Vein Disease: While spider veins are often asymptomatic, you may experience numerous symptoms and complications because of the underlying chronic venous insufficiency.
+You may experience leg heaviness, leg swelling, restless leg syndrome, throbbing leg veins, itching, aching, and tingling sensations.

 Spider Vein Treatments at Vein Treatment Center, New Jersey